jwGitHub9860/Hotel_Reservation_Application/README.md

 "How to Find the First and Last Character of a String in Java.” _GeeksforGeeks_, 13 Dec.
 2022, www.geeksforgeeks.org/how-to-find-the-first-and-last-character-of-a-string-in-java/.
 Accessed 23 May 2025.

+“How to Remove an Element from Arraylist in Java?” _GeeksforGeeks_, GeeksforGeeks, 4 Jan.
+2025, www.geeksforgeeks.org/java/remove-element-arraylist-java/.
+Accessed 13 Jun.
+2025.

 “How to Sort an Arraylist of Objects by Property in Java?” _GeeksforGeeks_, GeeksforGeeks, 23 Nov.
 2022, www.geeksforgeeks.org/how-to-sort-an-arraylist-of-objects-by-property-in-java/.
 Accessed 3 Jun.
 2025.

 “How to Validate Date Input from User in Specific Formats in Java?” _GeeksforGeeks_, GeeksforGeeks, 15 Feb.
 2024, www.geeksforgeeks.org/validate-a-date-input-from-a-user-to-ensure-in-a-specific-format-in-java/.
 Accessed 2 Jun.
 2025.